lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 - Everyone sees all the commits.
 - Everyone can find any existing project on their own.
-After all, everything is in the same place right?
+After all, everything is in the same place, right?

-Both points are interesting but the second one is relevant in the context of this conversation.
+Both points are interesting, but the second one is relevant in the context of this conversation.

 The point is that the discoverability of your monorepo is only as good as your